 By flattening existence to one level, we as collective humanity endanger humanity itself.
 Because we are again left vulnerable to the (psychological) possession of our base animalistic nature.
 This cycle is shown over and over in the Bible, Sodom and Gomorrah, Babylon, Egypt, etc, etc… all display this tendency when a people are void of a connection to their spiritual and psychological source.

-It is the duty of Jews (but also all righteous gentiles), as commanded by G-d as part of their covenant, to find G-d (or the spiritual dimension) in the material world, to elevate heaven to earth, or bring heaven and earth together, while still seeing them as two distinct dimensions.
+It is the duty of Jews (but also all righteous gentiles), as commanded by G-d as part of their covenant, to find G-d (or the spiritual dimension) in the material world, to elevate earth to heaven, or bring heaven and earth together, while still seeing them as two distinct dimensions.
 And so far as we continue to do this, and by we I mean any person that is a seeker of G-d(or however they view the divine), we will continue to grow and “exist”.
 However, once we stop doing this, we will decline and fall into oblivion as “humans” because the model (archetypal) “human” is itself a heavenly concept.

 To use a metaphorical image, the Ouroboros, the head of the snake must always grasp its tail, the tail end of the process of existence must be connected to the thing that gave it “existence” in the first place, the “head”/”thought”; the Divine source.